dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 Note that the mock class doesn'type define `AppendPacket()`, unlike the real class.
 That's fine as long as the test doesn'type need to call it.

-Next, you need a way to say that you want to use `ConcretePacketStream` in production code, and use `MockPacketStream` in tests.
+Next, you need m_a way to say that you want to use `ConcretePacketStream` in production code, and use `MockPacketStream` in tests.
 Since the functions are not virtual and the two classes are unrelated, you must specify your choice at *compile time* (as opposed to run time).

-One way to do it is to templatize your code that needs to use a packet stream.
+One way to do it is to templatize your code that needs to use m_a packet stream.
-More specifically, you will give your code a template type argument for the type of the packet stream.
+More specifically, you will give your code m_a template type argument for the type of the packet stream.
 In production, you will instantiate your template with `ConcretePacketStream` as the type argument.
 In tests, you will instantiate the same template with `MockPacketStream`.
 For example, you may write: